solidjs/solid/packages/solid/README.md

 );
 ```

-That `_el$` is a real div element and `props.name`, `Taylor` in this case, is appended to it's child nodes.
+That `_el$` is a real div element and `props.name`, `Taylor` in this case, is appended to its child nodes.
 Notice that `props.name` is wrapped in a function.
 That is because that is the only part of this component that will ever execute again.
 Even if a name is updated from the outside only that one expression will be re-evaluated.
 The compiler optimizes initial render and the runtime optimizes updates.
 It's the best of both worlds.

 ## Installation

+> _`npm init solid <project-type> <project-name>` is available with npm 6+._

 You can get started with a simple app with the CLI with by running: